How to Elope in Rocky Mountain National Park + Estes Park Elopements | Updated for 2025

 Where exactly can I have a wedding in Rocky Mountain National Park?

 See my map above for exact locations.
-There are 12 designated sites for your ceremony (only 11 are available in 2023) that must be reserved in advance—well in advance since COVID drastically affected occupancy and scheduling.
+There are 12 designated sites for your ceremony that must be reserved in advance—well in advance since COVID drastically affected occupancy and scheduling.
 No one is permitted to marry on the trails or at any old spot you stumble upon and fall in love with (and there will be quite a few).

 However, you can have your wedding at the reserved space, then hike your favorite trail to a pretty mountain site to do portraits.
 If you have your heart set on being out in the backcountry, let’s talk about other locations where that is permitted.
 For Rocky Mountain National Park wedding venues and elopement sites, those are the rules.